SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

    * **Daily Google Script trigger** for scanning changes.
    * **iPhone Shortcut trigger** every 30 minutes (or hourly) to sync helper events with Clock alarms.
 5. Ensure your **iOS default calendar is your Gmail/Google Calendar** for seamless syncing.

+## 🛠️ iPhone Shortcut Setup for Helper Events

+To sync helper events with your iPhone Clock alarms automatically:

+1. **Download the provided iOS Shortcut** from your repository (`src/Create Alarms From Calendar.shortcut`) or [link](https://www.icloud.com/shortcuts/be7134385027479ba1a065d39e901cec).
+2. Open the Shortcuts app on your iPhone.
+3. Import the Shortcut and review its permissions.
+4. Go to the **Automation** tab in Shortcuts and create a new personal automation.
+5. Select **Time of Day** trigger:

+   * Set it to run **every 30 minutes, every 1 hour, or every 2 hours** depending on your preference for update frequency.
+6. Add the imported Shortcut as the action to run automatically at these intervals.
+7. Enable **'Run Automatically'** and disable 'Ask Before Running' for seamless syncing.

+This setup ensures your iPhone periodically checks your Google Calendar for new helper events and creates the corresponding iPhone Clock alarms automatically without manual intervention, fitting your preferred refresh cadence.

 ## 🧹 Recommended: Cleanup Script